DrAShabut/AndroidDev/session-3.md

 _Important Note!!!
 You need to constraint each view you add to your XML UI using the design editor._

 3. Now you need to add a new activity and name it “SecondActivity”.
 4. Click the app folder from the project window and add a new activity by selecting File -> New -> Activity -> EmptyActivity.

 ![image](uploads/0678b64d1a62f0dd7e6a93d4cae8c3bd/image.png)

-5. Now add a TextView to the xml layout and change its id to “linkView” and text to “This is second Activity”.
+5. Now add a TextView to the xml layout and change its id to “linkView” and text to “This is the second Activity”.

 ![image](uploads/074d02a26625c01e372b04dc010ebe9b/image.png)